gnu-octave/bootstrap/README.md

 Try out the statistics-resampling package online in Matlab [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=gnu-octave/statistics-resampling&file=README.md) or in a Jupyter Notebook with an Octave kernel [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/acpennlab/statistics-resampling-online/master?labpath=statistics-resampling.ipynb).
 Note that the first time you use statistics-resampling online in Octave with Binder it will take a few minutes to build a docker image.

-Student projects can also use the statistics-resampling package in [Octave-Online](https://octave-online.net/).
+(Collaborative) student projects in GNU Octave can use the statistics-resampling package at [Octave-Online](https://octave-online.net/).
 Doing so requires users to download the latest release of the Source code (tar.gz) from [here](https://github.com/gnu-octave/statistics-resampling/releases) and follow steps 2-5 of these [instructions](https://octaveonline.uservoice.com/knowledgebase/articles/1078840-installing-custom-packages).

+Users who prefer Jupyter and have a workflow that is collaborative and/or crosses over multiple programming languages may find it more convenient to use the statistics-resampling package at [COCALC](https://cocalc.com/).
+The approach described above (for Octave-Online) also applies to installing the statistics-resampling package via a Jupyter Notebook with an Octave kernel at COCALC.

 Follow the links in the 'Quick start' section below to obtain some examples of data and code to try out with the package.

 ### Requirements and dependencies

-Core functions in this package are known to be compatible with versions of Octave 4.4.0+ and Matlab R2007a 7.4.0+.
-Some features of this package have specific dependencies:
+Users with greater computational demands may want to consider installing and running the statistics-resampling package offline.
+Installation of the statistics-resampling package has some software requirements.
+The core functions in this package require, and are known to be compatible with, GNU Octave (version >= 4.4.0) and Matlab (version >= R2007a 7.4.0).
+Some optional features of this package have further dependencies:

  * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).
  * The optional jackknife functionality in `boot1way` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).